koen-aerts/potdroneflightparser/README.md

 To uninstall, go to Apps under Settings and use the uninstall feature.
 ![Uninstall](<resources/windows_uninstall.png> "Uninstall")
-If you have an older version of the app, this option may not be there, in which case you can run the uninstall process directly from here: ```C:\Program Files (x86)\Flight Log Viewer\uninstaller.exe```
+If you have an older version of the app, this option may not be there, in which case you can run the uninstall process directly from here: ```C:\Program Files (x86)\Flight Log Viewer\uninstall.exe```

 You can also delete the app's configuration and cache, which is usally located at: ```C:\Users\[your_user_name]\AppData\Local\FlightLogViewer```